ASBESTOS TESTING EXPERTSOur endorsed contractors offer asbestos testing services Australia wide.

 Reason #2: We give our endorsement to contractors who are dedicated and have developed a reputation for ‘getting things done’ regardless of the project’s complexity.
 When you work with our endorsed contractors, you will experience flexibility, transparency, positive attitude, timeliness, and quality workmanship.
-They strive to provide accurate and timely asbestos testing services at a value price for you.
+They strive to provide accurate and timely ACM testing services at a value price for you.

-Reason #3: Our endorsed members offer a wide variety of asbestos testing services regardless of the scope or the size of your project.
+Reason #3: Our endorsed members offer a wide variety of fibre testing services regardless of the scope or the size of your project.
 From a simple residential inspection to a complete testing at a large industrial site, they perform each project with persistent accountability.
 Moreover, our members can also assist you with air monitoring services to ensure that the sampling area is free from fibrous materials.

 Reason #4: Our endorsed members have a thorough understanding of the latest techniques and use state-of-the-art analytical method to manage all phases of the testing process.
 They will perform microscopic analysis using modern instruments to deliver accurate asbestos testing results for you.

 Section 3: Services provided by our A-class licensed members